love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/signals/pages/deep-computed/index.md

-`deepComputed` creates a computed signal that allows nested property access using proxy syntax.
+`deepComputed` creates a computed signal that allows readonly nested property access using proxy syntax.
 This is useful for accessing deeply nested state without repeatedly calling the signal function.

+> **Note**
+> If you need writable nested properties, use `stateSignal` instead.

 ## Usage

 Use `deepComputed` when you have complex nested objects in computed signals and want ergonomic property access.

 {{ NgDocActions.demo("DeepComputedDemoComponent", { container: true }) }}

 ### Basic Example